xttrust/Tech-Master-Quiz/README.md

 TechMasterQuiz game, a challenge for tech fans!
 Test your computer knowledge in a game about digital tech and computer questions on our quiz platform.
 Show off your inner tech expert and demonstrate your skills in this fun and educational adventure.

 TechMasterQuiz is designed for individuals eager to test their computer knowledge and for those keen on expanding their understanding of computers.
-Whether you're a seasoned tech enthusiast or a newcomer looking to delve into the digital realm, our quiz provides an engaging platform to challenge yourself and learn more about the fascinating world of computers.

 ![TechMasterQuiz Multiview image](https://placehold.co/1200x600?text=TechMasterQuiz+Multiview)